 4. Bar Tools

 There are just a few essentials you need to make sure you not only open bottles properly but whip up drinks correctly.
-Wine opener, muddler, jigger, martini shaker, pint glass and stirrer.
+Wine opener, muddler, jigger, martini shaker, pint glass and bar spoons.
 I like to shake my martinis with a pint glass but you can also just use a pretty shaker like this one.

 5. Coasters & Napkins